Traneptora/ThebombzenAPI/README.md

 Once you've run the buildscript at least once, you can go to Eclipse and select File -> Import -> Existing Projects to Workspace, and select ThebombzenAPI as the root project directory.
 If you have the Git plugin it should recognize ThebombzenAPI as a git respository.

+## Releases ##

+The releases in the upper-right contain intermediary releases that don't bump the version number.
+This is to publish hotfixes without reminding everyone to update.